definitelyewan/ByteStream/readme.md

  - 100% test coverage
  - 100% benchmark coverage

-All documentation, tests, benchmarks, builds, and installers can be generated using the provided pythons scripts located in scripts/
+All documentation, tests, benchmarks, builds, and installers can be generated using the provided python3 scripts located in scripts/